 Wherever possible we buy our ingredients from local farmers and growers.
 We don’t buy out of season and our menus change regularly to make the most of the fresh crop, local specialities.
 Our meat is all free range and comes from local farms & butchers.
-Pork comes from David at Downland farm produce where he rears animals in a natural environment.
+Pork comes from Chris at Downland farm produce where he rears animals in a natural environment.
 The pigs live happily in natural surroundings all year round.
 The farm is based on the Wiltshire College Lackham campus, with the butchery being in Melksham.
 Our other butcher is Walter Rose.

 All our meat is traceable to individual animals.

 Our fish comes from British waters supplied by Kingfisher, a fishy business based in Brixham, who are committed to a 24-hour port to plate policy.

 Free-range eggs come from happy chickens at the Southview Partnerships in Box, Corsham.
 Dry goods from Ashton Farms, Semington.
 Our cheeses come from the surrounding area.

 All our cakes and biscuits are baked on the premises; gluten free alternatives are available on request.
 Jams, chutneys, and sauces are made freshly in our kitchens; we churn our own ice cream using West Country milk & cream.

 The retro Ushers Sign was rescued by a local resident from the bonfire prior to being stored in a residential garage for over 12 years.
 This classic hand painted sign now stands proud at it's original home, where it belongs.

 Hi I'm Jackie & I head up the Front of house team.
 I'm the loud one with an infectious laugh!
 I've been privileged to run some of the best bars and restaurants in the South West during my 25 years in the industry.